Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 So we need to evangelist better this fact and explain that the code is just a piece of the brand and the meaning of the project.

 I don't want to forget also that FOSS is not just promotion.
 With fediverse and new people discovering this world I see more people that want to do promotion, but it is something that we need after all?
-In this book I talk a lot about communication and promotion, at the same time there is promotion that change things and promotion that is useless or not working.
+In this book I talked a lot about communication and promotion, at the same time there is promotion that change things and promotion that is useless or not working.
-The project need it but often is more important instead to be one of the fan in the stand to be the player in the game, maybe not the player but maybe the coach or the the doctor.
+The project need it but often is more important instead to be one of the fan in the stand to be the player in the game, maybe not the player but maybe the coach or the doctor.

 ## The Italian case